communitybridge/docs/EasyCLA_pre_requisites.md

 You are a _project manager_ if you are the project maintainer who has responsibilities such as managing a project’s GitHub organization or Gerrit instance, members, repositories, and CLAs.

+As the Project Manager, following are the pre-requisites to get access to EasyCLA:

+1. If you do not have a Linux Foundation identification and credentials, go to https://identity.linuxfoundation.org and complete the form to sign up.
+1. Share your sign-up username with the CLA administration team at docucla@linuxfoundation.org.
+1. Provide sample ICLA and CCLA template documents to the CLA administration team at docucla@linuxfoundation.org.
+1. After the CLA administration team confirms your setup, you can Sign In to the CLA Management Console to do the EasyCLA activities for Project Managers.

+Fill out this form to provide information : [Pre-requisite form for Project Manager ](https://forms.gle/RuUgDKVg6m6Lj7LBA)

 With EasyCLA, you do the following CLA set-up tasks:

 1. [Install the EasyCLA Application](install-the-easycla-application.md).